-During the course of 2015-16, the Scottish Government advised that there were a total of 473 cases eligible for consideration of early release.
-Of these, 429 cases were referred to meetings of the Board for consideration.
-Thirty-seven Prisoners chose to self-reject from the parole process in which case no further consideration was made by the Board other than to set licence conditions at the appropriate time.
+During the course of 2017-18, the Scottish Government advised that there were a total of 501 cases eligible for consideration of early release.
+Of these, 468 cases were referred to meetings of the Board for consideration.
+Thirty three prisoners chose to self-reject from the parole process in which case no further consideration was made by the Board other than to set licence conditions at the appropriate time.
 Seven cases were withdrawn prior to consideration by the Board.

-The Board recommended that 121 prisoners or 28% of those referred during 2015-16 be released on parole.
+The Board recommended that 86 prisoners, or 18% of those referred during 2017-18, be released on parole.

-In addition, the Board gave further consideration to 8 cases where the prisoner had been granted parole, but where a report of an adverse development was referred to the Board before the prisoner's release date.
-Of these, 7 had their parole release date withdrawn, and in 1 case the Board agreed that the release date should stand.
+In addition, the Board gave further consideration to 10 cases where the prisoner had been granted parole, but where a report of an adverse development was referred to the Board before the prisoner's release date.
+Of these, 8 had their parole release date withdrawn.
+In 1 case the Board agreed that the release date should stand, and 1 case was deferred for further information.

-Of the cases recommended for release during 2015-16, 18 were being considered for a second or subsequent review.
+Of the cases recommended for release during 2017-18, 14 were being considered for a second or subsequent review.